akitogo/MelissaAddressValidator/README.md

 If you find any bug, feel free to submit a pull request or file a bug report.
 If you are interested in commercial support, please get in touch with Akitogo.
 Please check https://www.akitogo.com/blog/address-validation-for-magento-2-with-melissa-data

+The extension is as well officially available at the Magento Marketplace https://marketplace.magento.com/akitogo-melissa-address-validator.html

 ### Please note
 If your theme uses a custom button/mechanism for triggering place order, the triggerPlaceOrder function has to be overridden accordingly.